rtaylor02/javarchitect/_posts/2026-04-24-distributed-systems-saga-patterns.md

 ![Fantasy Fiction Saga star rating](../assets/images/posts/distributed_systems_saga_patterns/stars_fantasy_fiction_saga.png "Fantasy Fiction Saga star rating")

-- Moving to async communication improves performance…
+- Moving to async communication improves performance/responsiveness…
 - …but introduces concurrency issues that may be worse than the original performance problems

 **Use when:** A first attempt at improving an Epic Saga; responsiveness matters more than strict ordering.